LavaMoat/LavaDome/README.md

 #### 3. Selectability ([getSelection](https://developer.mozilla.org/en-US/docs/Web/API/Window/getSelection))

 The attack vectors above aren't so useful if `getSelection` is mitigated.
 By making the text contained in **`LavaDome`** non-selectable, we harden the security against possible injection as demonstrated above.
-This works well in Chromium but we are working out some issues with Firefox.
+This works well in Chromium, but we are working out some issues with Firefox.

 #### 4. Secret splitting